robbelouwet/masterthesis-forkskinny/reports/first_semester/christmas_holidays.md

 ## Saturday 07 jan

 Continued working on the shift rows.
 I fear we're going to have to let go of our goal to have every operation use online a 16 bit register.
-We can make the shift rows (and probably mixcols as well) equally fast as before, if we pack the whole state in a 64 bit register (or repeat 2 times in 32 bit register).
+We can make the shift rows (and probably mixcols as well) equally fast as before, if we unpack the whole state in a 64 bit register (or repeat 2 times in 32 bit register).
 This way we can still parallelize the other operations that use only 16 bit registers, we can still use bit slicing and thus also use fixed slicing key keys.
 Only the shift rows and mix cols will be performed using larger registers.
 Either we use larger registers or we have a